In the mood for a little relaxation? Why not plan a visit to one of the world’s best hot springs and natural thermal baths.

 By Caroline from CK Travels

 Relaxing hot springs with mountain and lake views, you say?
 What isn’t to like about that!
 Located in New Zealand’s south island, Tekapo Springs is a really enjoyable way to spend an afternoon unwinding in soothing hot waters.
 There are three hot pools filled from an underground source near Tekapo– all with slightly varying temperatures and with beautiful views of the bright blue waters of Lake Tekapo, one of the prettiest lakes in New Zealand.
-Entry to the pools costs 27NZD, but you can usually find cheaper admission tickets on the discount website bookme.co.uk.
+Entry to the pools costs 27NZD.
 There are also sauna and steam rooms available onsite at an additional cost.

 You can also visit Tekapo Springs at night as part of a stargazing tour.
 Lake Tekapo is a UNESCO Dark Sky Reserve, one of only two in the southern hemisphere, making it one of the best spots in the world for stargazing, due to very limited light pollution.
 Part of the tour involves relaxing on a floating hammock in the hot pools, whilst watching the thousands of bright stars above you – it was a magical experience.
 Night stargazing tours cost 149NZD.

-Which of these hot springs would you visit?
+Thanks for the tip!
+Which hot springs would you recommend in Poland?